Skip to main content

 Redemptions.
 Format is <date yyyy-MM-dd>=<redemption percentage>,<date yyyy-MM-dd>=<redemption>.
 E.g. 2009-01-01=30,2010-01-01=70

-From FA 2.3 onward, importing a redemption with an existing date will update the redemption instead of creating a duplicate one.
+Importing a redemption with an existing date updates the redemption instead of creating a duplicate one.

 33